Efficient Asynchronous Byzantine Agreement without Private Setups

-The verifiable random function shall satisfy {\em unpredictability}, {\em verifiability} and {\em uniqueness}.
-The {\em verifiability} property means $\Pr[~ \VerifyVRF(pk, x, \Eval(sk, x)) = 1 ~|~ (sk, pk) \leftarrow \GenVRF(1^\lambda) ~] = 1$. {\em Unpredictability} requires that for any input $x$, it is infeasible to distinguish the value $r = \Eval(sk, x)$ from another uniformly sampled value $r'$ without access to $sk$. {\em Uniqueness} requires that it is infeasible to find $x$, $r_1$, $r_2$, $\pi_1$, $\pi_2$ such that $r_1 \neq r_2$ but $\VerifyVRF(pk, x,r_1, \pi_1) = \VerifyVRF(pk, x,r_2, \pi_2) = 1$.
-Due to our bulletin PKI assumption, everyone is associated to a unique VRF public key: an honest party $\node_i$ runs the $\GenVRF$ algorithm correctly to generate a unique pair of private key $sk_i$ and public key $pk_i$, while a corrupt might exploit malicious key generate in order to bias its VRF distribution.
-To capture the threat of malicious key generations of VRF in the bulletin PKI model, we actually require a stronger {\em unpredictability} property called {\em unpredictability under malicious key generation} due to David et al. \cite{david2018ouroboros} through the paper, which means that even if the adversary is allowed to corrupt some parties to conduct malicious key generation, VRF remains to perform like a random oracle.
-Such VRF ideal functionality is implementable in the random oracle model under the CDH assumption \cite{david2018ouroboros}.
+Taking the bulletin PKI for granted, everyone can be associated to a unique $\VRF$ public key.
+For example, an honest party $\node_i$ runs $\GenVRF$ to generate a unique pair of private key $sk_i$ and public key $pk_i$, and then registers its $pk_i$ via the PKI.
+However, traditional VRF notion \cite{micali1999verifiable} does not malicious key generation done by corrupted parties.
+To capture such threat, we actually require a stronger {\em unpredictability} property called {\em unpredictability under malicious key generation} due to David et al. \cite{david2018ouroboros} throughout the paper, which means that even if the adversary is allowed to corrupt some parties to conduct malicious key generation, $\VRF$ remains to perform like a random oracle.
+Such $\VRF$ ideal functionality can be achieved in the random oracle (RO) model under CDH assumption \cite{david2018ouroboros}.